N Ireland (UK): The organisation is The Rural Centre, based in Clogher, Co Tyrone, N Ireland.

 The following videos have been produced by youth involved in the EuroYouth MediaLab project funded through European Commission Erasmus+ KA2 Strategic Partnerships for adult education.
 The productions reflect the views of the authors and the Commission cannot be held responsible for any use which may be made of the information contains therein.
 Project number: 2016-1-FR02-KA205-011285

-The MediaLab reporters met with their local elected representative, Councillors from Mid Ulster Council and asked them questions on a number of issues around migrants to their region.
+The MediaLab youth reporters from Dungannon met with their local elected representative, Councillors from Mid Ulster Council and asked them questions on a number of issues around migrants to their region.

 The following reports capture the questions and the options of the Councillors.

 In this report the Dungannon youth met with their local Councillors from Mid Ulster Council and asked them “what has been the major attraction of migrants workers to Dungannon and how they been received?”

 The Dungannon youth find out from the local Councillors of Mid Ulster Council “What cultures make up the community in Dungannon?” and “How has it changed over the last 10years?”.
 They discover that Dungannon has a large migrant community including many Eastern European, Portuguese, East Timorese, Syrian, Polish and Brazilian.
 Many bring their families and try the town depends on them to contribute to the economy.

 The Dungannon youth asked the local Councillors from Mid Ulster Council “In a community that is already diverse, what provisions have been made for the relocated migrants?”.
 The Councillors describe the valuable contribution that the workers from other regions make to the economy and how they have been able to share the food and cultural traditions with the local community.